MKLab-ITI/pygrank/docs/advanced/graph_preprocessing.md

 !!! warning
-    Do not alter graph objects after passing them to `rank(...)` methods of algorithms with
-    `assume_immutability=True` for the first time.
-If altering the graph is necessary midway through your code, create a copy instance with one of *networkx*'s in-built methods and edit that one.
+    Do not alter graph objects after passing them to calls of node ranking algorithms for the first time if you set `assume_immutability=True`.
+If altering the graph is necessary midway through your code, create a copy instance, for example with one of *networkx*'s in-built methods and edit that one.

-For example, hashing the outcome of graph normalization to speed up multiple calls to the same graph can be achieved as per the following code:
+Hashing the outcome of graph normalization to speed up multiple calls to the same graph can be achieved as per the following code: